apache/parquet-format/PageIndex.md

   bound for the last page, because the row group Statistics can provide that.
   We still include those for the sake of uniformity, and the overhead should be negligible.
+* We store lower and upper bounds for the values of each page.
+These may be the actual minimum and maximum values found on a page, but can also be (more compact) values that do not exist on a page.
+For example, instead of storing ""Blart Versenwald III", a writer may set `min_values[i]="B"`, `max_values[i]="C"`.
+This allows writers to truncate large values and writers should use this to enforce some reasonable bound on the size of the index structures.
 * Readers that support ColumnIndex should not also use page statistics.
 The only reason to write page-level statistics when writing ColumnIndex structs is to support older readers (not recommended).